A Question of Genius

 A Question of Genius is a game show hosted by Kirsty Wark and produced by BBC Scotland.
 The show was broadcast on BBC Two.
 It was recorded at BBC Pacific Quay in Glasgow.
 It ran from 16 March 2009 to 4 June 2010.

 Round 1: (Series 1)

 Each week there is a pool of an unspecified number of contestants.
+Each show was designed to begin with 10 contestants but during filming this round was determined to be unaired and used as a 'qualifier' to the 'main show'.

 8 of these contestants play each day.
-Although, it's not televised, this seems to be referred to as the first round in the show.
+The first round that is aired is actually the second round for the contestants.

 Main Game

 Round 1: A Question of Speed (Series 2)

 Played the same as A Question of Knowledge in series 1 (see below).

 Round 2: A Question of Knowledge (Series 1)

 In this round, the six/eight players are given a starter question.
 The first person to get it right is given a follow-up question on the same subject and must choose a difficulty level between 1 and 3 (between 1 and 5 in the first series).
 If they get the follow-up right, they get the same number of points as their level of difficulty.
 However, other players can also buzz in on the follow-up and steal the points.
 The first five players (six in the first series) to get five points go through to the next round.
 The remaining player is eliminated.
 In the first series the other two contestants came back for the first round on the next show.